CIPA-DT

-CIPA-TV (analogue channel 9) is a television station in Prince Albert, Saskatchewan, Canada, part of the CTV Television Network.
-Owned and operated by network parent Bell Media, it is a semi-satellite of CFQC-DT in Saskatoon.
-CIPA-TV's studios are located on 10 Street West (near the North Saskatchewan River) in Downtown Prince Albert, and its transmitter is located between Louis Reil Trail/Highway 11 and Highway 2, south-southwest of the city.
-The station operates rebroadcast transmitters in Alticane, Big River, Melfort and Nipawin.
+CIPA-DT (channel 9) is a television station in Prince Albert, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station's studios are located at the corner of 6th Avenue East & 28th Street East (in the Carlton Court Shopping Centre) in Prince Albert, with transmitter between Louis Riel Trail/Highway 11 and Highway 2, south-southwest of the city.

+CIPA-DT operates as a semi-satellite of CFQC-DT in Saskatoon, running the same programming as that station at all times (except for certain commercials and a separate 5 p.m. newscast).

 History

 CIPA began transmission on January 12, 1987.
-In 2002, CTV parent company Bell Globemedia (now Bell Media) sold CIPA's former CBC-affiliated twinstick sister station, CKBI-TV, to the Canadian Broadcasting Corporation, which then made CKBI a rebroadcaster of CBKST in Saskatoon.
-CBC shut down the transmitter in 2012, leaving CIPA as the only over the air broadcast in Prince Albert.
+In 2002, CTV parent company Bell Globemedia (now Bell Media) sold CIPA's former CBC-affiliated twinstick sister station, CKBI-TV, to the CBC, which then made CKBI a rebroadcaster of CBKST in Saskatoon.
+CBC shut down the transmitter in 2012, leaving CIPA as the only over-the-air television station in Prince Albert.

+In November 2023, the station launched its digital signal.

 News programming

 CIPA has made several attempts at local newscasts over the years.
-However, due to recent cutbacks, currently its only local newscast is CTV News at Noon.
-It otherwise simulcasts CFQC's newscasts, which include reports from Prince Albert.
+However, due to recent cutbacks, as of February 12, 2024, its only local newscast is CTV News at Five.
+The newscast is presented by Chantel Saunders from the CTV Saskatoon studios, with reporters filing stories from Prince Albert.
+It otherwise simulcasts CTV Saskatoon's 6 p.m. newscast, as well as the provincial newscasts in the morning and at 11:30 p.m. that originate from CTV Regina.